MarcSerraPeralta/surface-sim/docs/creating_a_Setup_object.md

 # Creating and configuring a `Setup`

-This file contains information on how to create and configure a `Setup` object a the noise model `Model` from (1) a YAML file, and (2) a `dict` object.
-It explains the structure of these two inputs and the use of *free parameters* and *global parameters*.
+This file contains information on how to create and configure a `Setup` object for a noise model `Model` using (1) a YAML file, and (2) a `dict` object.
+This document explains the structure of these two inputs and the use of *free parameters* and *global parameters*.

 ## Structure of the configuration for a `Setup`

-The configuration input must contain the following blocks:
+The configuration input must contain a `setup` block, including the noise parameters for each qubit.

-- `gate_durations`: data in dictionary format specifying the durations of the gates used in the quantum circuit.
-The gate names follow the same convention as Stim. *Note: in some noise models this block is not needed.*
+It can also contain a `gate_durations` block for experimental-based noise models, where the error probabilities depend on the opertaions durations.

-- `setup`: data about the noise parameters for each qubit.
-Some noise parameters are:
+A common set of noise parameters for each qubits are:
 - `sq_error_prob`: float,
 - `cz_error_prob`: float,
 - `meas_error_prob`: float, # quantum measurement errors
 - `assign_error_prob`: float, # classical measurement error
 - `reset_error_prob`: float,
 - `idle_error_prob`: float,
 - `T1`: float,
 - `T2`: float,

 *Note: not all parameters are required for each noise model*